shannjiang/PCReg/README.md

 **python PCReg_logistic_regression_argparse_final.py --help**

-PCReg calculates and exports Chi-square statistics and corresponding P value for the PCs from the PC regression.
+PCReg calculates and exports Chi-square statistics and corresponding P value for the PCs from the PC regression to the file you specified in the argument **--out_file**.